braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 Now try the scenario we've been talking about this whole time, where you share the link to a work of art with someone else.
 Go back through the entry point, open a work of art, copy the URL and open it in another tab.
 Does it go to the `(direct)` version or the original?

-### Route precedence
+### Route precedence, again.
-When Expo Router is resolving a url, and two routes match that url, it has to have rules in order to pick one.
-Of course it needs to match what's actually in the URL (e.g., whatever it picks needs to have `works` and `[workId]` in that order, though groups don't count against the matching and could be in-between those).

-In the future, other resolution methods may be available, but currently, Expo Router uses alphabetical order to break ties between route groups.
+We once again have the same URL that could use two different routes.
+Expo Router needs to figure out which one to use when.
+In this case, Expo Router uses alphabetical order to break ties between route groups.

 `/works/[workId]` matches both:
 - `(app)/works/[workId]`, and